No Tags Found!

 Dear Param,

-Still I do have the handicap of not working in any industrial organization both in the private and the public sector nor any first hand knowledge about salary fixation of recruits.
+I do have the handicap of not having worked in any industrial organization, either in the private or public sector, nor do I possess any first-hand knowledge about salary fixation for recruits.

-Yet based on my interactions with young job-seekers and experienced HR people, I am given to understand that in the case of hiring of already experienced candidates for the same or similar level jobs, the amount of salary lastly drawn in the previous organization which is comparatively small in size and scale of business turn over happens to be an important factor for initial salary fixation in the hiring organization.
+However, based on my interactions with young job seekers and experienced HR professionals, I understand that when hiring experienced candidates for the same or similar level positions, the amount of salary last drawn in the previous organization, which may be comparatively small in size and scale of business turnover, is an important factor for the initial salary fixation in the hiring organization.

 From India, Salem